O2sa/Kasper-Template/README.md

-Below is the content for your `leon-agency-template` README on GitHub:

----
 # Kasper Template

 Welcome to the Kasper Template repository!
 This is a simple website template built from the Leon PSD Agency Template design.
 The project is created using HTML and CSS, providing a modern and stylish layout for building agency websites.